Nickster28/cs106a-summer-2017/README.md

 ```
 bottle/ - the source files for Bottle, the library used to compile templates
+markdown/ - the source files for Python Markdown, the library used to compile announcements
 templates/ - the uncompiled Bottle templates (.html represent actual pages,
 .ptl represent 'partials' that are used within other files)
 WWW/ - the output folder containing compiled pages and other static resources
 compile.py - the template compilation script
+announcements/ - Markdown files for course announcements
 ```

 (Note: for hosting on Stanford servers, it's easiest to symlink from the course's WWW/ folder to the above WWW/ folder)